bit-yottabyte/SNP-Solver/README.md

 2. **Navigate to the Directory**: Move into the directory where you cloned the repository.

 3. **Run the Program**: Execute the Python script with the desired input puzzle size (3 or 4) and the initial state of the puzzle.

-ex:
-3
-1 2 3
-x 8 6
-4 5 7
+An example text file is provided (puzzle.txt).

 ## Dependencies
 - Python 3.0+